Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Default: `ServiceControl.ThroughputData`

 > [!NOTE]
-> These settings do not need to be modified unless MSMQ transport is used with the Monitoring instance installed on a different machine to the ServiceControl Error instance.
+> This setting does not need to be modified unless MSMQ transport is used with the Monitoring instance installed on a different machine to the ServiceControl Error instance.

 ### LicenseComponent/ASB/ServiceBusName